On Projective Representations of Finitely Generated Groups: Introduction

-If both the groups $G$ and $\Ho_2(G, \bZ)$ are finitely generated, then the representation group $\widetilde{G}$ is also finitely generated.
-Our first application of this is a characterization of the monomial irreducible projective representations of finitely generated nilpotent groups.
-Let $\alpha \in Z^2 (G, \mathbb C^\times)$ and let $\rho$ be an $\alpha$-representation of $G.$ Then $\rho$ is said to be {\it monomial} if there exists a subgroup $H \subset G$ and an $\alpha$-representation $\psi : H \to \mathbb C^\times$ such that $\rho$ is equivalent to $\ind_H^G(\psi)$ (see Definition \ref{induced}).
+Our first result is a characterization of the irreducible monomial projective representations of finitely generated nilpotent groups.
+Let $\alpha \in Z^2 (G, \mathbb C^\times)$ and let $\rho$ be an $\alpha$-representation of $G.$ Then $\rho$ is said to be {\it monomial} if there exists a subgroup $H \subset G$ and an $\alpha$-representation $\psi : H \to \mathbb C^\times$ such that $\rho$ is equivalent to $\ind_H^G(\psi)$.
 In the context of ordinary representations of finitely generated nilpotent groups, monomial representations are characterized by the finite weight property(see \cite{SN}, \cite{BG}).
 Motivated by this result, we define the following:

 \begin{definition} An $\alpha$-representation $(\rho, V)$ of a group $G$ is said to have finite weight if there exists a subgroup $H \subset G$ and an $\alpha$-representation $\psi : H \to \mathbb C^\times$ such that the space is a non-trivial finite dimensional space. \end{definition} The following result gives a complete characterization of monomial irreducible projective representations of a finitely generated nilpotent group. \begin{thm} An irreducible $\alpha$-representation $\rho$ of a finitely generated nilpotent group is monomial if and only if it has finite weight. \end{thm}